pmndrs/zustand/readme.md

 npm install zustand
 ```

+Zustand is pronounced "tsoostand" and means "state" in German.

 ### First create a store

 Your store is a hook!
 You can put anything in it: primitives, objects, functions.
 The `set` function *merges* state.